grscheller/neovim-notes/regExp.md

 * no other languages over `Σ` are regular

-From *formal language theory* it can be shown that a *regular language* is a formal language which can be expressed using a *regular exprssion*.
+From *formal language theory* it can be shown that a *regular language* is a formal language which can be expressed using a *regular expression*.
 Vim uses a regular expression pattern to search the text document for strings that match the pattern (are contained in the formal language defined by the RE).
 It does this via "compiling" the RE down to a finite state machine which scans the